Esri/data-collection-ios/docs/README.md

 #### View a pop-up

-A full screen table-based view controller allows the user to interrogate the map view's selected pop-up in greater detail.
+A table-based view controller is displayed in a floating panel which allows the user to interrogate the map view's selected pop-up in greater detail.
 The table-based view is broken down into a number of sub-components.
+The floating panel can be resized by dragging the handle at the top (iPhone) or bottom (iPad) of the view.

 ![View A Pop-up](/docs/images/pop-up.png)